HanwenXuTHU/RARD/README.md

 &emsp; We provide demon [dataset](https://github.com/HanwenXuTHU/Aida/tree/master/demo_data) generated from single cell mouse RNA-seq.

-&emsp; Note: DeconCCN is not sensitive to gene identifier, but the user should restrict gene identifier to a specific one.
+&emsp; Note: Aida is not sensitive to gene identifier, but the user should restrict gene identifier to a specific one.

 ### Section 3.2: Deconvolution